min2ha/ukwa-site/content/target/29319/index.en.md

   "subject": "Climate Change Debates"
 }

-# London School of Economics (LSE): Grantham Research Institute on Climate Change and the Environment

 The Grantham Research Institute on Climate Change and the Environment was established by the London School of Economics and Political Science in 2008 to create a world-leading centre for policy-relevant research and training on climate change and the environment, bringing together international expertise on economics, finance, geography, the environment, international development and political economy.